Introduction to Stokes structures: Good meromorphic connections (formal theory)

-With the previous definition of a (punctual) good formal decomposition, it is natural to set the analogue of Problem \ref{prob:MMhat}, that is, to ask wether, given $\cM$, the existence of a punctual good formal decomposition of $\cM$ (near $\wh0$) comes from a good formal decomposition of $\cM$.
+With the previous definition of a (punctual) good formal decomposition, it is natural to set the analogue of Problem \ref{prob:MMhat}, namely, to ask whether, given $\cM$, the existence of a punctual good formal decomposition of $\cM$ (near $0$) comes from a good formal decomposition of $\cM$.
 This is a tautology if $\dim X=1$.

 \begin{theoreme}[T\ptbl Mochizuki \cite{Mochizuki08,Mochizuki10b}] Let $\cM$ be a free $\cO_{X,0}(*D)$-module equipped with a flat connection.
 If $\cM$ has a punctual good formal decomposition near the origin, then~$\cM$ has a good formal decomposition near~$0$, so in particular the sets $\wh\Phi_x\subset \cO_{\wh x}(*D)/\cO_{\wh x}$ ($x\in D$ near $0$) are induced by a single subset $\Phi\subset \cO_{X,0}(*D)/\cO_{X,0}$. \end{theoreme}